DFEAGILEDEVOPS/MTC/pupil-spa/test/README.md

 #####Basic

-To run the tests with the default options ( headless and app running on localhost:3000 ) give the command below:
+To run the tests with the default options ( headless and app running on localhost:4200 ) give the command below:

+`cd test`
+And then:
 `cucumber`

- The above command runs the tests headless & sequentially in one process on url 'http://localhost:3000'
+ The above command runs the tests headless & sequentially in one process on url 'http://localhost:4200'

 If you want to run the tests in chrome:

-`cucumber DRIVER=chrome`
+`cucumber DRIVER=selenium_chrome`

 If you want to run a particular test, then tag the scenario with a tag like @test and run: